10 Signs Your Law Firm’s Website Needs a Redesign

 8. Your site metrics are trending down

 You should be reviewing your website’s key performance indicators (KPIs) on a regular basis.
-KPIs such as site traffic, bounce rate, and time on site will help point out any glaring issues your website may be facing.
+KPIs such as site traffic, bounce rate, and time on site will help you identify any glaring issues your website may be facing.

 Remember that reversing a downward trend in website metrics may take time.
 It’s important to be patient and persistent in your efforts.
 Regularly monitor your metrics to ensure that the changes you make are having a positive impact on your website’s performance.